The-Hitachi-Guy/VeeamVSP1FileBackup/README.md

 ### Common Issues

 #### Connection Problems
-**Error**: "Failed to connect to HNAS"
+**Error**: "Failed to connect to Hitachi VSP One File" **Solutions**:
-**Solutions**:
-- Verify HNAS hostname/IP is correct and reachable
+- Verify Hitachi VSP One File hostname/IP is correct and reachable
-- Check if REST API is enabled on HNAS
+- Check if REST API is enabled on Hitachi VSP One File
 - Validate username/password credentials
-- Ensure firewall allows connections to HNAS management interface
+- Ensure firewall allows connections to Hitachi VSP One File management interface

 #### Authentication Failures
 **Error**: "HTTP 401 Unauthorized"
 **Solutions**:
-- Verify HNAS username and password
+- Verify Hitachi VSP One File username and password
 - Check if account is locked or expired
 - Ensure account has necessary permissions for snapshot operations